From Virtual Machines to WSL2: Structuring Repeatable SOC & AWS Labs

 • Process Discipline: Structured directories, reproducible scripts, measurable outputs

-• Portfolio Impact: Artefacts are GitHub-ready for recruiters and clients
+• Portfolio Impact: Artefacts are GitHub-ready for recruiters or clients

 Links & Artefacts